Khanom khai nok kratha: Preparation method

-A large steamer or pot for cooking the sweet potatoes, mixing bowls, a deep-frying pan or wok, a thermometer for monitoring oil temperature, a strainer or skimmer for pressing the dough balls during frying, and paper towels for draining excess oil are all required in the preparation process.

-Sweet potatoes are peeled, rinsed, and chopped into little pieces before steaming for 15-20 minutes, or until completely cooked.
+Sweet potatoes are typically peeled, rinsed, and chopped into small pieces before steaming for 15-20 minutes, or until completely cooked.
 Pieces about two inches long cook faster and are done when readily penetrated with a fork.
-After cooling, mash the cooked sweet potatoes until smooth.
+After cooling, the cooked sweet potatoes are mashed until smooth.
 A fine mesh colander or strainer can be used to remove fibrous centers for a smoother texture.

-In a large mixing bowl, blend tapioca flour, all-purpose flour, sugar, baking powder, and salt with a wooden spoon or by hand.
-The sweet potato purée is then added, followed by 1 tablespoon coconut milk at a time.
-Before adding additional liquid, the mixture is vigorously kneaded to ensure that all of the components are fully incorporated.
-The dough should be smooth and non-tacky, with a texture similar to clay or Play-Doh; it should not be excessively soft or watery.
+In traditional preparation, tapioca flour, all-purpose flour, sugar, baking powder, and salt are blended and sweet potato purée is added, followed by coconut milk at a time.
 Once formed, the dough is covered with a tea towel and left to rest for 20-30 minutes.

-After resting, form the dough into logs, cut into small pieces, and shape into ¾-inch balls.
-Each ball is about the size of a quail's egg, and keeping the size consistent enables even cooking throughout frying.
+After resting, the dough is formed into logs, cut into small pieces, and shaped into ¾-inch balls.
+Each ball is approximately the size of a quail's egg, and consistent sizing enables even cooking throughout frying.

-To fry, heat the oil to medium, then add the dough balls one at a time to avoid overcrowding.
-Approximately a dozen pieces are normally cooked every batch.
-After about ten seconds, they are gently swirled with a skimmer to prevent sticking.
-The balls are kept in motion to promote even browning then immersed in oil for uniform cooking and puffing.
-Once they start to float, they are lightly squeezed and turned in circular motions by the skimmer, which causes them to puff and form a hollow center.
-When the sweet potato balls have turned a uniform golden-brown color, they are ready.
+The dough balls are fried.
+Once they begin to float, they are lightly squeezed and turned in circular motions by the skimmer, which causes them to puff and form a hollow center.

 Critical cooking techniques

-Maintaining the right oil temperature is crucial.
-Excessive heat burns the outside before the inside cooks, while tepid oil causes greasiness and collapse.
-Frying time also influences look and texture; balls that shrink or wrinkle are undercooked and need extra time.
+Maintaining proper oil temperature is essential to the outcome.
+Excessive heat burns the exterior before the interior cooks, while insufficient heat causes greasiness and collapse.
+Frying time also influences appearance and texture; balls that shrink or wrinkle are undercooked and require additional time.
 Under-rested dough may produce deflated, concave balls.
 Gentle pressing and rotating during frying produce a light, airy texture and ensure even cooking.

-Troubleshooting

-If the dough is too moist, include more all-purpose flour; if it is too dry, add one spoonful of coconut milk at a time.
-Because sweet potatoes have varying moisture contents, minor modifications are frequently required.
-Proper kneading ensures that ingredients are evenly distributed, hence decreasing dough texture variances.
-Sweet potato balls that don't puff up are usually the result of inadequate oil temperature or insufficient movement while frying.